 One main obstacle to traveling is just finding someone to go with.
 You and bae might not have any leave at the same time, or your friends might have a completely different vacation in mind.
 It can be so disheartening asking around and realizing that no one wants to go with you.

 I dreamed up and then abandoned so many trips back in the day because none of my friends wanted to go, and it sucked.
 If you’re traveling alone, you don’t need to wait for someone else to travel with.
 You could go tomorrow if you felt like it!
-There’s nothing standing in your way (except maybe finances — but we’ll tackle that one in a post or two).
+There’s nothing standing in your way (except maybe finances — check out my post here for all my top budgeting tips!).

 I took my first solo trip because I had no one else to go with, not because I’d actually planned on traveling alone.
 I asked around and no one else had time off or any interest, and I still wanted to go, so I said fuck it and went anyway.
 And it was, by far, the best trip I’ve ever taken.
 I’ll never wait on someone else to travel again.